Search for Help

 Also, check under “Options…”, if NotePlan is not disabled from iCloud Drive.

-On iOS (iPhone and iPad) you also need to be logged in into iCloud and iCloud Drive has to be enabled:
+On iOS (iPhone and iPad) you also need to be logged in into iCloud (with the same Apple ID as on the other devices), iCloud and iCloud Drive have to be enabled and the "NotePlan" option in the iCloud Drive list of apps has to be checked:

 If you are signed in into iCloud and everything is enabled, but syncing is still hanging or extremely slow, here is what you can do: The simplest way to fix this is to sign out and back in into iCloud.
 On Mac, you will see a small cloud icon in the iCloud Drive folder when a file is changed and is being synced.
 Normally this takes only seconds.
 If the cloud icon does not disappear, your iCloud is hanging.
 Sign out and back in through the iCloud Preferences: